 The SCP priority areas guided the context review.
-The following analysis provides an overview of the current context of the PDPF area and has allowed a SWOT analysis to be developed and therefore includes key
+The following analysis provides an overview of the current context of the PDPF area and has allowed a SWOT analysis to be developed and therefore includes key recommendations for the PDPF.

 2.3.1 ENHANCED ENVIRONMENT